On the isotropy stratification of a real representation of a compact Lie group: Complexification

 since every Laurent polynomial is uniquely determined by its restriction on $\UU(1)$.
-Hence, the complex characters of $\CC[\cos(\theta), \sin(\theta)]$ are exactly the points of $\CC^{*}$. \end{exmp}
+Hence, the complex characters of $\CC[\cos(\theta), \sin(\theta)]$ are exactly the points of $\CC^{\times}=\mathrm{Spec}\, \mathbb{C}[z, 1/z]$. \end{exmp}

-There is an explicit way to describe this complexification, which is pretty useful to understand more precisely the geometry of $G^{\CC}$.
+There is an explicit way to describe this complexification using the polar decomposition, which is quite useful to understand more precisely the geometry of $K^{\CC}$.
 To achieve this, we use the fact that every compact Lie group admits a faithful representation~\cite[Thm.
 III.4.1]{BD1985}, and thanks to Weyl's unitary trick, it admits a faithful unitary representation.
-Before going further, let us recall some elementary facts of linear algebra.
+Let $\mathrm{P}(n)$ be the set of hermitian positive definite matrices.
+The product map